datahackare/warz0ne/_posts/2020-06-13-Monteverde.md

 ```

 ![](Pictures/Monteverde/nmap2.png)
-I now got the name of the Domain and hostname.
+<br>I now got the name of the Domain and hostname.

 ### [](#header-3)Rpcclient
 I wanted to see if I could login with rpc to get some user account